codesardine/jde/README.md

 ## Acknowledgments

-* A Big thanks to the Manjaro team and Muser for designing the WebDad Logo, contributors and people that use Jade you are all awesome.<br/>
+* A Big thanks to the Manjaro team.<br/>
+ Muser for designing the WebDad Logo.<br/>
+ Contributors.<br/>
+ And everyone that uses Jade you are all awesome.<br/>

 * Every developer has a vision of what a DE should be, this is mine.
 JADE as modern DE does not try to hide things away from the user, and reduces nested clicking for a modern workflow, is not meant to be a full blown DE, and is meant to be complemented by 3rd party applications.<br/>